causify-ai/tutorials/class_project_instructions/Projects/SBert_Project_Description.md

 **Description**

-SBert (Sentence-BERT) is a modification of the BERT architecture that enables the generation of sentence embeddings, which can be used for various natural language processing tasks.
-It allows for efficient and effective semantic similarity measurement between sentences and can be leveraged for tasks like clustering, classification, and information retrieval.
+In this project, students will utilize SBert (Sentence-BERT), a modification of BERT designed for producing sentence embeddings, to perform various natural language processing tasks.
+SBert allows for efficient computation of semantic textual similarity and can be applied to various applications such as clustering, classification, and information retrieval.

-**Project Blueprint**
+Technologies Used
+SBert

+- Generates high-quality sentence embeddings that capture semantic meaning.
+- Supports cosine similarity calculations for measuring sentence similarity.
+- Can be fine-tuned on specific datasets for improved performance in domain-specific tasks.

 ---

-### Project 1: Sentiment Classification of Movie Reviews
+**Project 1: Text Similarity for Document Clustering**
 **Difficulty**: 1 (Easy)
-**Project Objective**: The goal is to classify movie reviews as positive, negative, or neutral based on their content using SBert for embedding generation.

-**Dataset Suggestions**: Use publicly available datasets from Kaggle containing labeled movie reviews.
+**Project Objective**:
+To cluster a set of news articles based on their semantic similarity using SBert embeddings, allowing for automatic grouping of similar content.

+**Dataset Suggestions**:
+Find a collection of news articles on Kaggle or HuggingFace, focusing on a specific topic or domain.

 **Tasks**:
+- **Data Collection**: Gather a dataset of news articles from an open source.
-- **Data Collection and Preprocessing**: Load the movie reviews dataset and clean the text data (remove HTML tags, special characters).
+- **Preprocessing**: Clean and preprocess the text data (remove stop words, punctuation).
-- **Embedding Generation**: Utilize SBert to generate sentence embeddings for each review.
+- **Embedding Generation**: Use SBert to generate embeddings for each article.
-- **Model Training**: Train a simple classification model (e.g., Logistic Regression or SVM) on the embeddings to predict sentiment labels.
+- **Clustering**: Apply a clustering algorithm (e.g., K-means) on the embeddings to group similar articles.
-- **Model Evaluation**: Evaluate the model's performance using metrics such as accuracy, precision, recall, and F1-score.
-- **Visualization**: Create visualizations (like confusion matrices) to present the classification results.
+- **Visualization**: Visualize the clusters using t-SNE or PCA to show the distribution of articles.

+**Bonus Ideas (Optional)**:
+- Experiment with different clustering algorithms (e.g., DBSCAN, Agglomerative Clustering).
+- Evaluate cluster quality using silhouette scores or Davies-Bouldin index.

 ---

-### Project 2: Topic Modeling of News Articles
+**Project 2: Semantic Search Engine for FAQs**
 **Difficulty**: 2 (Medium)
-**Project Objective**: The aim is to identify and cluster topics from a collection of news articles using SBert embeddings to enhance topic modeling techniques.

-**Dataset Suggestions**: Explore open government APIs or Kaggle datasets that provide recent news articles.
+**Project Objective**:
+To build a semantic search engine that retrieves the most relevant FAQ answers based on user queries using SBert for embedding and similarity scoring.

+**Dataset Suggestions**:
+Use an FAQ dataset available on Kaggle or a public GitHub repository containing various questions and answers.

 **Tasks**:
-- **Data Acquisition**: Fetch news articles from a public API or Kaggle dataset and preprocess the text.
+- **Data Collection**: Obtain an FAQ dataset and preprocess the text.
-- **Embedding Creation**: Generate SBert embeddings for each article to capture semantic meaning.
+- **Embedding Generation**: Generate embeddings for both questions and answers using SBert.
-- **Clustering**: Apply clustering algorithms (e.g., K-means or DBSCAN) on the embeddings to identify distinct topics.
-- **Topic Interpretation**: Analyze clusters to derive meaningful topics and generate representative keywords for each cluster.
-- **Visualization**: Visualize clusters using techniques like t-SNE or PCA to show the distribution of articles in the topic space.

-**Bonus Ideas**: Compare clustering results with traditional LDA topic modeling for performance evaluation.
+- **Similarity Calculation**: Implement a function to compute cosine similarity between user queries and answer embeddings.
+- **Search Functionality**: Develop a search interface that allows users to input questions and retrieves the most relevant answers.
+- **Evaluation**: Test the system with various queries and evaluate the relevance of the retrieved answers.

+**Bonus Ideas (Optional)**:
+- Allow for multi-turn conversations by maintaining context in the search.
+- Implement a feedback mechanism to improve answer relevance over time.

 ---

-### Project 3: Semantic Search Engine for Academic Papers
+**Project 3: Sentiment Analysis with Sentence Embeddings**
 **Difficulty**: 3 (Hard)
-**Project Objective**: Build a semantic search engine that retrieves relevant academic papers based on user queries using SBert for embedding similarity.

-**Dataset Suggestions**: Utilize publicly available datasets of academic papers from platforms like arXiv or Semantic Scholar.
+**Project Objective**:
+To perform sentiment analysis on customer reviews by classifying sentiments (positive, negative, neutral) using SBert embeddings and a classification model.

+**Dataset Suggestions**:
+Utilize a publicly available sentiment analysis dataset from Kaggle that includes customer reviews and corresponding sentiment labels.

 **Tasks**:
-- **Data Collection**: Gather a dataset of academic papers with titles and abstracts from a public source.
+- **Data Collection**: Download and preprocess the sentiment analysis dataset.
-- **Embedding Generation**: Use SBert to create embeddings for both the titles/abstracts of the papers and the user queries.
+- **Embedding Generation**: Use SBert to create embeddings for each review.
-- **Similarity Calculation**: Implement cosine similarity to find the most relevant papers based on user input.
-- **Search Interface Development**: Create a simple user interface (using Streamlit or Flask) where users can input queries and see results.
+- **Label Encoding**: Convert sentiment labels into a numerical format for classification.
+- **Model Training**: Train a classification model (e.g., SVM, Random Forest) using the embeddings.
-- **Evaluation**: Evaluate the effectiveness of the search engine using metrics like Mean Average Precision (MAP) and user feedback.
+- **Evaluation**: Evaluate the model's performance using metrics like accuracy, precision, recall, and F1 score.

-**Bonus Ideas**: Integrate a feedback loop where users can rate the relevance of results to improve the model iteratively.

----

-These project ideas not only utilize SBert effectively but also provide students with a comprehensive understanding of various NLP tasks while honing their data science skills.
+**Bonus Ideas (Optional)**:
+- Fine-tune SBert on the specific domain of the reviews for better performance.
+- Implement a confusion matrix to analyze misclassifications and improve model performance.